michaelw730/irish/notes/what-you-did.md

 |------|-------|--------|-----|----|
 |Cá háit a ndeachaigh* tú? |Where did you go?
 |Cá háit a ndeachaigh* tú inné? |Where did you go yesterday?
-|Cá háit a ndeachaigh* ag tú an deireadh seachtaine? |Where did you go at the weekend?
+|Cá háit a ndeachaigh* tú ag an deireadh seachtaine? |Where did you go at the weekend?
 ||* The n at the beginning of this word is not pronounced in the Ulster dialect.
 ||ASKING SOMEONE WHAT THEY DID
-|Cad a rinne tú? |What did you do?
+|Cad é rinne tú? |What did you do?
-|Cad a rinne tú ag an deireadh seachtaine? |What did you do at the weekend?
+|Cad é rinne tú ag an deireadh seachtaine? |What did you do at the weekend?
 ||REFERING TO THE RECENT PAST
 |inné |yesterday
 |arú inné |the day before yesterday